 </ns0:CustomerOrder>

-To try this, we can create a simple Logic App that accepts an HTTP XML request and returns is equivalent in JSON.
+To try this, we can create a simple Logic App that accepts an HTTP XML request and returns it in JSON.
 To do that, we need the following:

 - Create a Logic App and add a When a HTTP request is received trigger.